BramvdnHeuvel/Batteryboys/README.md

 ### Testing
 To run our code use:
 python main.py.
+You can choose which neighbourhood (1, 2 or 3) you want to use and which algorithm.
+For our case it is best to use several algorithms, because sometimes the differential after a hillclimber gets a better result.
+Therefore, you can choose the first algorithm, but after this the results of the algorithm are still given to the differential, which makes new generations and tries to get a cheaper neighbourhood.
+The first fits for map 3 do not work, because they only connect 149 houses to batteries while we only accept 150 connected houses as a valid outcome.

 ### State space
 State space: The statespace is calculated (per neighbourhood) with the batteries and the houses.